Software tools for calculating the Cost of a Healthy Diet

-The package that you can download via the link below is version 5.0 of our software toolkit, updated based on work with early adopters in several countries.
+The software that you can download via the link below is version 7.0 of our toolkit, updated based on work with early adopters in several countries.
 We welcome your feedback, and any comments or suggestions that could help us improve the package for other users.
-You can also scroll down this page to replication files for previously published studies, with the code and data to reproduce those results.
+You can also scroll down this page to find a tutorial video and replication files for previously published studies, with the code and data to reproduce those results.

 Our technical assistance tools automatically compute least-cost healthy diets from local food price observations.
 Designed to be fully adaptable for integration into your data analysis protocols.